ugurcan377/solarchive/README.md

 Package names uses this convention: lower-case, without colons or dashes
 On Transhuman a package usually have different values like 1PP, 3PP, 5PP "1", "3", "5" keys are used to represent this values.
 Packages contains different keys which represents different aspects of characters.
 The keys are "skills", "moxie", "rep", "aptitude", "trait", "credits" and "psi"
-+ "aptitude" is an object which has described before
++ aptitude is an object which has described before
-+ "rep" is a number. "rep" denotes a network of players choice.
++ rep is a number. "rep" denotes a network of players choice.
 If it was a specific network it will be "@-rep" for example
-+ "moxie" and "credits" are numbers
++ moxie and "credits" are numbers
-+ "trait" is an array of strings
++ trait is an array of strings
-+ "psi" is either a number or an object.
++ psi is either a number or an object.
 If it's a number, player can select this number of sleights regardless of sleights type, and it's an object it tells the player how many sleights of which type they can choose.
 Exp. *"psi": {"chi": 3, "gamma": 3}*
-+ "skills" is an object it contains the name of skill as key and a number, array or object as value.
++ skills is an object it contains the name of skill as key and a number, array or object as value.
 The skills which does not have different fields are always represented with numbers.
 Skills that does have different fields are represented by either a number or an object.
 A number means player chooses the field and an object means a pre-selected specific field.
 If the skill value is an array this means multiple fields on that same skill.
 ```json
 {
     "skills": {